Princess Diana statue unveiled in London | DW | 01.07.2021

 "Every day, we wish she were still with us, and our hope is that this statue will be seen forever as a symbol of her life and her legacy."

-The brothers, whose falling-out has been subject to intense media scrutiny, showed a united front as they revealed the statue.
+The brothers, whose falling-out has been subject of intense media scrutiny, showed a united front as they revealed the statue.

 A family reunion